 Operation Guide: Intra-op Breast Reduction with Lipo

 Today’s article is all about the intra-op breast reduction with lipo.
-It covers all the steps of the operation so you can get an idea about how Dr. Beldholm achieves a breast size that is more flattering to your figure while sculpting the chest wall to remove unflattering bra rolls and enhance breast shape.
+It covers all the steps of the operation so you can get an idea about how Dr. Beldholm achieves a breast size that is more comfortable and removing unflattering bra rolls and enhance breast shape.

-But first, let’s talk more about some concerns you may have about large breasts.
+But first, let’s talk more about some concerns patients may have about large breasts.

 Breast reduction reasons